 DDoS Costs Organizations Average $2.5M

 DDoS attacks are becoming annoying for organizations and individuals; it costs $2.5M on average to organizations.
-Neustar disclosed a report in which it said that half of attacks were reported more than 10GB per second while 15% of attacks reached at 50Gbps that is almost double figure than last year.
-Out of 1,010 organizations, 849 organizations were faced DDoS attack.
-Due to availability on dark web, DDoS attacks are prevalent and targeting almost companies.
+Neustar disclosed a report in which it said that half of the attacks were reported more than 10GB per second while 15% of attacks reached 50Gbps that is almost double-figure than last year.
+Out of 1,010 organizations, 849 organizations were faced with DDoS attacks.
+Due to availability on the dark web, DDoS attacks are prevalent and targeting almost companies.

 Hipchat Was Hacked And Hackers Accessed Account Records

 Hipchat – a chat service is hacked, hackers gained private conversation and customer account information.
-Hackers successfully accessed company’s server and cloud-hosted chat service and got account records.
+Hackers successfully accessed the company’s server and cloud-hosted chat service and got account records.
 The records included names, email addresses, hashed passwords, chat logs and message exchanges.
-Hipchat sent instructions to customers about resetting of new passwords.
-If any customer did not receive email that means he/she is not affected.
-Hackers exploited vulnerability in third party library used by the company.
+Hipchat sent instructions to customers about resetting new passwords.
+If any customer did not receive an email that means he/she is not affected.
+Hackers exploited a vulnerability in a third-party library used by the company.

 Android Users Are Getting 8400 New Malware Every Day, Says G-Data

 G-Data revealed that Android users faced 8400 new malware every day.
-Cybercriminals found 750K new Android malware in first quarter of 2017.
-New Android malware sample ratio reached to 3.5 million compared to 3.25 million samples recorded last year.
+Cybercriminals found 750K new Android malware in the first quarter of 2017.
+The New Android malware sample ratio reached 3.5 million compared to 3.25 million samples recorded last year.
 The threat level for Android users remained high this year.
-The problem with Android is not all devices get update instantly as well third party app does not adjust new OS for old version (more than one year).
+The problem with Android is not all devices get the update instantly as well third party app does not adjust the new OS for the old version (more than one year).